robustini/AceRadio/README.md

 aceradio_outputs/catalogs/custom_catalog.json
 ```

-Invalid or unusable entries are normalized or ignored, so AceRadio treats this as a curated song source rather than blindly trusting the file.
+Invalid or unusable entries are normalized or ignored, so AceRadio treats this as a curated song source rather than blindly trusting the file contents.

 ---